Project: Cupid made In-The-Hoop

 Project: Cupid Doll made in-the-hoop

-The Cupid doll Project is made with your embroidery machine in-the-hoop with a combination of designs.
+The Cupid doll Project is made with your embroidery machine in the hoop with a combination of designs listed at the bottom of this page.

 As with all the cloth characters – you can add a wire armature to make it pose like a wired puppet, or leave out that step.